Here are a couple of special cheat sheets to help you get along with your business planning quicker:

 - Are sales meeting expectations?

-SWOT Analysis Examples:
+2. Marketing SWOT Analysis Example:

 You can perform a SWOT analysis as a way of deciding which marketing strategy to implement.

-Strengths.
 List the main strengths of your business and products or services.
 This should include not only the areas that your business or products are good at, but also high profit margins, successful current marketing campaigns and similar strengths.

-Weaknesses.
 List the main weaknesses of your business and products or services.
 This should include the areas that you feel your business could improve on.

-Opportunities.
 List the best opportunities available in your market, or new markets you believe your business can succeed in.

-Threats.
 List the biggest threats to your business.
 This could include competitors, government regulations, changes in customer attitudes and other such areas.

-SWOT Analysis Examples:
+3. Business SWOT Analysis Example:

 An analysis of a company’s internal strengths and weaknesses, compared to its external opportunities and threats, can offer insight into the state – and potential – of the business.

-Strengths.
 Describe the positive attributes, tangible and intangible, within your organisation.

 - What do you do well?